 Himalayan rock salt is extracted from salt deposits that are found in Pakistan.
 The Himalayan rock salt consists of 84 trace minerals which are extremely beneficial for your equines.

-The Himalayan salt lick for horses made from Himalayan salt is a hard solid block that ensures the horses don’t bite off chunks of salt from them.
+The Himalayan salt licks for horses are a hard solid block of Himalayan salt that ensure the horses don’t bite off chunks of salt from them.
 This lick salt has a densely packed crystalline structure that can only be licked to save your horse from excessive intake of salt.

 Another noticeable benefit of setting up a mineral salt block made with Himalayan salt for horses is its ability to sustain harsh weather.
 You can set up a mineral lick for your horse and forget about it until your next salt lick setting-up time arrives.